 It should be noted that when a street tree is planted on the verge, it automatically becomes the Town's asset.
-As the owner of the asset, the person who installs it, will be liable for any claims regarding damage to infrastructure, including powerlines and private property, due to root growth, fallen limbs, etc.
+As the owner of the asset, the Town will be liable for any claims regarding damage to infrastructure, including powerlines and private property, due to root growth, fallen limbs, etc.